-Sinking Island Introduce sea-level rise and flooding with a game.
-[10 mins] Hazard Map Critically think through extreme weather events, hazards and impacts through a mapping challenge.
-[30 - 40 mins] Seasonal Calendar B Discuss how climate has changed around you, by adding your investigation results to the seasonal calendar [10 mins] Future Change See scientific projections on temperature and rainfall for 2100.
-Think about the two types of actions we can take; (i) to STOP climate change or (ii) to DEAL WITH its impacts [10 mins] paration Island Hazard Map Seasonal Calendar B Future Change
+1. Sinking Island Introduce sea-level rise and flooding with a game.
+[10 mins] 2.
+Hazard Map Critically think through extreme weather events, hazards and impacts through a mapping challenge.
+[30 - 40 mins] Explore how extreme weather events and hazards are linked to water.
+3. Seasonal Calendar B Discuss how climate has changed around you, by adding your investigation results to the seasonal calendar [10 mins] 4.
+Future Change See scientific projections on temperature and rainfall for 2100.
+Think about the two types of actions we can take; (i) to STOP climate change or (ii) to DEAL WITH its impacts [10 mins]

-- 1. Printed 'Extreme weather and hazard cards' [Resources] - 2.
-Printed 'Future change card' [Resources] - 3.
-Printed 'Taking action, CCA and CCM card' [Resources] - 4.
-30 sheets of scrap paper, each roughly A4 size - 5.
-Pens / pencils for all players - 6.
-'Seasonal calendar' from session 2 - 7.
+Preparation Materials 1.
+Printed 'Extreme weather and hazard cards' [Resources] 2.
+Printed 'Future change card' [Resources] 3.
+Printed 'Taking action, CCA and CCM card' [Resources] 4.
+30 sheets of scrap paper, each roughly A4 size 5.
+Pens / pencils for all players 6.
+'Seasonal calendar' from session 2 7.
 Post-it notes / small pieces of paper in 4 colours

-Activity 1 - Sinking Island
+Activity 1 - Sinking Island Set-up

 - 1. Give each youth a piece of scrap paper, approximately A4 size. - 2.
-Divide youth into groups of 4 6.

-3. Groups arrange the papers on the floor to make an "island".
+Divide youth into groups of 4 6. - 3.
+Groups arrange the papers on the floor to make an "island".
 The island can be any shape, but all the sheets must touch at least one other sheet.